jaykay12/tech/_posts/2024-10-04-design-principles.md

 **General Example:**

-Suppose if you enter a restaurant and you are pure vegetarian.
-The waiter in that restaurant gave you the menu card which includes vegetarian items, non-vegetarian items, drinks, and sweets.
+Suppose we enter a restaurant and we are pure vegetarian.
+The waiter in that restaurant gives us the menu card which includes vegetarian items, non-vegetarian items, drinks, and sweets.
-In this case, as a customer, you should have a menu card which includes only vegetarian items, not everything which you don’t eat in your food.
+In this case, as a customer, we should be having menu card which includes only vegetarian items, not everything which you don’t eat in your food.
 Here the menu should be different for different types of customers.

 **Practical Example:**